LL1yt/EnergyFlowSwift/instructions.md

 5. **Progressive Interface Development**

-   - Build a single, unified application interface (`app/public/index.html`) that incorporates UI elements from different modules.
+   - Build a single, unified application interface (`main.py`) that incorporates processing components from different modules.
 Avoid creating separate, isolated interfaces for each module.

-6. **Style Management**
+6. **Configuration Management**

-   - Extract all CSS styles into separate `.css` files within the module's `public/css` directory.
-Avoid inline styles.
-Refer to `@.cursor/rules/styling-guidelines.mdc` for specific rules.
+   - Extract all configuration into separate `.yaml` files within the module's `config` directory.
+Avoid hardcoded values.
+Refer to `@.cursor/rules/config-guidelines.mdc` for specific rules.

-7. **JavaScript Organization**
+7. **Python Code Organization**

-   - Place all JavaScript code in separate `.js` files (e.g., `index.js`, `public/js/main.js`).
-Avoid inline scripts.
-Structure code logically and export clear interfaces.
-Refer to `@.cursor/rules/javascript-guidelines.mdc` for specific rules.
+   - Structure code logically with clear separation of concerns.
+Use proper Python packaging with `__init__.py` files.
+Export clear interfaces.
+Refer to `@.cursor/rules/python-guidelines.mdc` for specific rules.

 8. **Comprehensive Feedback System**

-   - Implement dual feedback (console logs for developers, UI notifications for users) for all operations (start, progress, success, failure).
-Ensure messages are informative.
+   - Implement detailed logging for all operations (start, progress, success, failure).
+Use Python's logging module for consistent output.
 Specific requirements are outlined in the relevant file type rules.

 ## Communication with LLM